epigama/chatup/README.md

-# chatup
+# Chatup

 Chatup is a chatting application built on the support of Firebase.
 It is currently a one-to-one chatting application but the future goals are to support bluetooth feature and group chat.

 ## Project Setup
-In order to access this project in your remote system,</br>1.
+In order to access this project in your remote system:-</br>1.
 Clone the project.</br>
 2. Add the google-services.json file from any of your Firebase projects(if you don't know how to set up Firebase, then please refer this <a href="https://firebase.google.com/docs/android/setup">docs</a>).</br>
-3. Enable email and phone authentication under the Authentication column in your Firebase Console</br>
+3. Enable email and phone authentication under the Authentication column in your Firebase Console.</br>
 4. Run the gradle.

 ## Contribution Guidelines